Sandeep004700/Pizza-Sales-Power-BI-Dashboard/README.md

 # Pizza-Sales-Power-BI-Dashboard
+### OBJECTIVE
+(1) To analyze customer traffic trends and identify peak hours in order to optimize staffing and improve operational efficiency.
+(2) To identify the average number of pizzas in an order, as well as the top-selling pizzas, in order to inform inventory management and marketing strategies
 KPI Requirement
+### Problem statement
 We will analyze key indicators for our pizza sales data to gain insights into our business performance.
 Specifically we want to calculate the following metrics:

 Total Revenue – The sum of the total price of all pizza orders